 The Omission Mystery

 I now come to the most amazing aspect of the quest that

 led to the cellular universe.
 If I had not done the related archival

 research myself, I would have given almost no credibility to the following

 claim.
 I still find it hard to believe.
 According to the chronicles of

 tested except for one.
 During the years and decades following the key

 realization, back in the 1920s, that space is dynamic, all possible

 variations of dynamic modes have been explored —with one exception.

 The cellular universe model has never been

 expands but the universe itself does not.

-This oversight is arguably the most
+This oversight is arguably the most inexplicable omission confronting

-inexplicable omission confronting cosmology and astrophysics.
+cosmology and astrophysics.

-challenge of performing research in
+Imagine the challenge of performing research in

 without the concept of cells and cell structure!
 Knowing that the

 The omission is not only inexplicable, it is

 nature’s preferred expression of order.

 Transformation of Official Cosmology